 Music Director - John Hancorn

-John Hancorn is music director of the BREMF Singers, Baroque Collective Singers, East Sussex Bach Choir and Eastbourne Choral Society and co-director of The Baroque Collective and the newly launched Lewes Baroquefest!.
-Performances for the Brighton Early Music Festival include Bach’s St John Passion and B Minor Mass, Monteverdi Vespers and a staged performance of Purcell The Fairy Queen.
-John has also recently conducted Handel's Semele with the BREMF Singers.
+John Hancorn is music director of the BREMF Singers, Baroque Collective Singers, East Sussex Bach Choir and Eastbourne Choral Society and co-director of The Baroque Collective and the Lewes Baroquefest.
+Performances for the Brighton Early Music Festival include Bach’s St John Passion and B Minor Mass, Monteverdi Vespers, Handel Semele and a staged performance of Purcell The Fairy Queen.

-John leads vocal workshops and masterclasses specializing in baroque repertoire including regular visits to Early Music Fora and ‘Sing and Discover’ days with Richard Wigmore throughout the UK.
-He is Associate Lecturer in Choral Studies at the University of Chichester, Choral Director at East Sussex Academy of Music and is a specialist examiner for Trinity Laban.
+John leads vocal workshops and masterclasses specializing in baroque repertoire including regular visits to Early Music Fora and ‘Sing and Discover’ days and online workshops with Richard Wigmore throughout the UK.
+He is Associate Lecturer in Choral Studies at the University of Chichester Conservatoire, and is a specialist examiner for Trinity Laban.
 He directed chamber choir courses at Dartington for many years and was a tutor at AIMS Summer School.

 John directed the Orlando Consort in Tarik O'Regan Scattered Rhymes; the world premiere of Orlando Gough's opera The Finnish Prisoner with singers from the Finnish Opera; a critically acclaimed professional recording of Ed Hughes's Buried Flame and Purcell’s King Arthur for New Sussex Opera.
 He was Artistic Advisor for a large scale concert at Glyndebourne for Homelink in November 2019.